EssentialsX/Website/content/misc/discord-auth.md

 here, you'll be able to select from any server you have the **Manage Server** permission in to add it in.
 Once you've added the bot to a server, you can continue the next step in the setup guide.

-<DiscordSetupForm></DiscordSetupForm>
+:DiscordSetupForm

-[Click here](/docs/2.x/Module-Discord) to return to the setup guide once you've completed this step.
+[Click here](/docs/2.x/module-discord) to return to the setup guide once you've completed this step.